 How to Reduce Grocery Bill And Keep Eating Healthy?

 If it seems like your food bill goes out of control and takes up most of your budget, it’s probably not your wild imagination.
 Apparently, it’s not even the fault for inessential grocery spending you imperceptibly make in a grocery store.
-During the last few years, food prices have jumped more than 10%.
+Food prices have jumped more than 10% over the last few years.
 So even if you buy the same groceries every time, you probably still feel like you’re paying more than you used to before.

 If sometimes it feels like your shopping list is against you, don’t worry.
-There are some great shopping habits that can help you lower your grocery bills at least in half without reducing the quality of food.
+Some great shopping habits can help you lower your grocery bills at least in half without reducing the quality of food.
 So, let’s take a closer look at grocery shopping tips.

 What Is an Average Grocery Budget per Household?

-According to the statistics of the U.S. Department of Agriculture for 2021, an average family spends about 10.3% of its income on groceries.
+According to the U.S. Department of Agriculture statistics for 2023, an average family spends about 10.3% of its income on groceries.
 Thus, the regular household cost of food on the thrifty plan is about $940, but going up to $1,500 per month when it comes to the liberal plan.

 This gap is typically caused by the quality of groceries, insane prices, and sometimes the lack of budgeting too.
 And, unfortunately, prices keep shooting up extremely.
 Thus, we need to find out how we can save on grocery bill without compromising our eating habits.

 Wonder how to reduce grocery bills by half or even more?
-Seems too good to be true, but it’s possible!
+It seems too good to be true, but it’s possible!
 Here are 15 smart ways to cut grocery bill.

 15 Ways to Do Grocery Shopping Without Putting a Dent in Your Wallet